-The Focal One device is cleared for distribution in Saudi Arabia, Argentina, Brazil, Canada, South Korea, Costa Rica, Egypt, Singapore, United Arab Emirates, Ecuador, Israel, Malaysia, Mexico, U.K, Russia, Switzerland and Uruguay.
+The Focal One system is cleared for distribution in Brazil, Canada, Costa Rica, Ecuador, Hong Kong, Israel, Malaysia, Mexico, Morocco, U.K, Russia, Singapore, South Korea Switzerland, Taiwan, and Uruguay.

-See Item 3, "Risk Factors-We operate in a highly regulated industry and our future success depends on government regulatory approval of our products, which we may not receive or which may be delayed for a significant period of time."
+See Item 3, "Risk Factors-We operate in a highly regulated industry and our future success depends on government regulatory approval of our products, which we may not receive, or which may be delayed for a significant period of time."